 - 1.5.1 If a candidate receives, in any particular calendar year, a monetary donation, the value of which exceeds €100, he/she must open and maintain a political donations account in a financial institution in the State [Section 23B(1)].
-[A credit union is not regarded as a "financial institution" for the purposes of the legislation] [Section 22(2)(aa)(a)].
 The candidate must lodge that donation and any further monetary donations, of whatever value, received by him/her to that account.
 The account should be separate from any other personal account held by the candidate.
 The account should be in the candidate's name and he/she should be the authorised signatory on the account.
 All monies withdrawn from the account must be used for political purposes [Section 23B(4)(b)]. - 1.5.2 If a candidate already operates a political donations account he/she should not open a separate political donations account specifically for the election.
 The candidate should ensure, instead, that all monetary donations, of whatever value, received in relation to the election are lodged to his/her existing political donations account.
 If the candidate wishes to open a specific "election account" he/she can transfer money from his/her political donations account to the election account.
 Monies transferred to an election account could be regarded as having been used for electoral purposes. - 1.5.3 It should be noted that MEPs have an ongoing requirement to maintain his/her political donations account and will be required, on an annual basis, to furnish documentation relating to the account to the Standards Commission.